lingeringwillx/RefPack-QFS-Resources/headers.md

 3 bytes int uncompressed size (big endian)
 ```

-#### LEGO
+#### Lego

-Refpack is also used in TT Fusion's LEGO games on the PSP and DS consoles.
+Refpack is also used in TT Fusion's Lego games on the PSP and DS consoles[^lego].
 It's unclear how the algorithm made it from EA to TT Games.

 ```
 Unknown format